Hope, British Columbia: Education

 The Fraser-Cascade School District #78 operates several schools in the District of Hope.
 There are two schools in Hope Townsite (the previous Town of Hope): Coquihalla Elementary School, which offers Kindergarten to Grade 6; and Hope Secondary School, which offers Grades 7–12.
 In addition, Silver Creek Elementary School, in the community of Silver Creek, offers grades Kindergarten to 7, with these students then attending Hope Secondary School for grades 8–12.
 The Fraser-Cascade School District also operates other educational programs such as the District Alternative Secondary Program.
-District enrollment declined from 1,993 students in the 2009–2010 school year to 1,615 in 2014–2015.
+District enrolment declined from 1,993 students in the 2009–2010 school year to 1,615 in 2014–2015.

 In popular culture

 Hope has been a popular location to shoot films.
 First Blood (1982), the first Rambo film, starring Sylvester Stallone, Brian Dennehy, and Richard Crenna, was filmed almost entirely in and around Hope, and set in the fictional town of Hope, Washington.
 Other films shot there include Shoot to Kill (1988), starring Sidney Poitier, Tom Berenger and Kirstie Alley.
 K2 (1992), with the area's mountains standing in for the Himalayas.

 Hope Springs (2003), starring Colin Firth and Heather Graham, was filmed in and around Hope, but set in a fictional Hope, Vermont, in the United States.
 The 2019 film A Dog's Way Home was partially shot within the town.
 Scenes from the 2021 wendigo horror film Antlers were also filmed in Hope.

 Other films made in whole or in part in and around Hope have included Fire with Fire (1986), White Fang II (1994), Far from Home: The Adventures of Yellow Dog (1995), The Pledge (2001), The Stickup (2003, starring James Spader), Suspicious River (2004), Afghan Knights (2007), and Wind Chill (2007).

-Reality show contestant Ryan Jenkins from VH1's reality series Megan Wants a Millionaire was found dead in the Thunderbird Motel in Hope on August 23, 2009, of an apparent suicide after being charged with the murder of his wife in California.
+Reality show contestant Ryan Jenkins from VH1's reality series Megan Wants a Millionaire was found dead in the Thunderbird Motel in Hope on 23 August 2009, of an apparent suicide after being charged with the murder of his wife in California.

 The Discovery Channel docuseries Highway Thru Hell is based in Hope and surrounding areas.

 In Spider-Man issues #8–12 (the "Perceptions" story arc) by Todd McFarlane, a wendigo creature is blamed in the deaths of several children near Hope, British Columbia, and terrorizing the town.
 Spider-Man's alter ego, Peter Parker, is sent to take pictures during the media frenzy that follows.

 In the 2012 video game Deadlight, the protagonist, Randall Wayne, is from the town of Hope.
 A fictionalized version of the town and its denizens is presented via flashbacks.

 Hope features as the final location in the 2015 simulation video game Rebuild 3: Gangs of Deadsville.